dbochicchio/reactor-mqtt-contrib/README.md

 `homeRegionName` is the name of your home region and will be used in order to update the binary sensor.
 It's case insensitive.

 If you have multiple devices to track, just repeat the same configuration, using a different entity ID.

+### Fully Kiosk

+The device is mapping binary sensor (for screen turned on/off), dimming (for screen brigthness), battery level and charging status (plugged-in, battery power), and string_sensor that's showing the current app.
+Unfortunately, Fully Kiosk only supports commands via HTTP and thus a virtual device is needed to send commands.